tgaye/Pong_Neural_Net/README.md

 All that's left is to train our network!
 This is done via trainGraph() which I'll give a brief rundown of.

-The crucual part of this fuction is the cost optimization and choice of optimizer.
+The crucial part of this fuction is the cost optimization and choice of optimizer.
 I chose to go with AdamOptimizer after testing a few of the most popular.
 ```
 # cost optimization: